Skip to main content

 EOGas 4 Efficacy

-In this study the EOGas 4 produced a negative BI 100% of the time at 90 minutes into the cycle.
-The EOGas 4 achieved a 6-log reduction over the 90 minutes, so standard practice is to assume it will achieve the SAL of 10-6 over the full three-hour exposure cycle required for terminally sterilized medical devices.
+In this study, the EOGas 4 produced a negative BI 100% of the time at 90 minutes into the cycle.
+The EOGas 4 achieved a 6-log reduction over 90 minutes, so standard practice is to assume it will achieve the SAL of 10-6 over the full three-hour exposure cycle required for terminally sterilized medical devices.

 EOGas 4 Operator Exposure